Alishba06/Hackathon_silver_tier/README.md

-# AI Employee v0.1 - Bronze Tier
+# AI Employee v0.1 - Silver Tier

 > **Tagline:** Your life and business on autopilot.
 Local-first, agent-driven, human-in-the-loop.